maxbridges/DevOps-Services-Docs/docs/simple_toolchain/index.md

 # Simple toolchain tutorial flow

-Goal: Under 15 minutes to a *basic* understanding of using toolchains with Bluemix.
+Goal: 15 minutes to a *basic* understanding of using toolchains with Bluemix.

 Prereqs:
 * Bluemix account